c4software/ICS-Filter-API/README.md

 # ICS Filter API

-This project provides a RESTful API to filter out events from an ICS (iCalendar) feed based on a dynamic event name.
+This project provides a Rest API to filter out events from an ICS feed.
 The API is built with Flask and served using a production-grade WSGI server, Gunicorn.
 It is containerized using Docker for easy deployment.

 ## Features